ARDUINO SD DOORBELL

 The Error LED indicates error of communication with the SD card.

-The software searches for files entries in the root directory only, it streams any file type without reading its name or type.
+The software searches for files entries in the root directory only.

 TO SET UP THE CARD: